Marketers analyze internet activity with respect to how you search. What terms are being searched to look for your first or next web EMR or web EHR?

 Your final list should not be more than 5.
 Before you narrow down your list, make sure you talk with representatives of those companies.
 Don’t do demonstrations yet.
 Ask them all kinds of questions (see the four things to look for on a website).
 This must be almost as if you are conducting an interview to hire them.

 You must have very clear goals and criteria for selection.
-Unfortunately, too many people go by their ‘feelings’ of what looks good, who sounds better.
+Unfortunately, too many people go by their ‘feelings’ of what looks good, and who sounds better.
 Buy with:

 - Product (features, functionality)